Valkje/graph-svd/README.md

 344        0.000000  0.174891  0.000000  0.000000  0.000000  0.000000  0.0000      ,
 ...
 ```

+### GRSVD calculation

-- After data preparation, the two-level dictionary from `get_typing_matrices` can be passed to `calculate_svd`, which loops over all participants, constructs a time connectivity graph based on the row and column indices of their matrices, and calculates the graph-regularised SVD.
+After data preparation, the two-level dictionary from `get_typing_matrices` can be passed to `calculate_svd`, which loops over all participants, constructs a time connectivity graph based on the row and column indices of their matrices, and calculates the graph-regularised SVD.
 It supports train/test splits, but by default uses all data for training (the difference has never been huge because we only used four data modalities for BiAffect, which results in a small number of parameters).
 With train/test splits, the output is a two-level dictionary (one-level without train/test splits) of numpy arrays, with the first index being the participant, and the second being `'train'` or `'test'`:
 ```
 {'alex': {'train': array([[1.36293734, 1.63534636, 1.70035293, 1.00559802, 0.71495363,
           1.00167044, 0.3900861 , 0.18152092, 0.12258938, 0.13548369,